Greg Wilson (DJ): DJ comeback

-Alerted by the lack of documentation of the specialist black music scene he’d experienced, Wilson announced the website electrofunkroots.co.uk in 2003.
+Alerted by the lack of documentation of the specialist black music scene he'd experienced, Wilson announced the website electrofunkroots.co.uk in 2003.
 The site focuses on the early '80s era, what led up to it and what came out of it.
 Offers of DJ bookings followed and in December 2003 Wilson made his DJ comeback at a Music Is Better in Manchester club The Attic.
 This was the launchpad that re-ignited Wilson's DJ career 20 years on from his retirement.
 As his popularity increased, he appeared throughout the UK, Europe and the world, gaining newfound followers from a younger generation of clubbers.

 In 2005, his re-edits compilation Credit to the Edit, released on the Tirk Recordings label, was the catalyst for his international success, helping to establish him, once again, as a scene leader.

 Apart from working as a DJ, producer and remixer, Wilson has written on various aspects of dance / black culture with articles published in magazines / webzines including Wax Poetics, Clash, Grand Slam, Strobelight Honey and Discopia.
 His Discotheque Archives series for DJ Magazine ran for 25 editions between 2016 and 2018, and was published as a limited edition paperback in 2022, with an extended hardback following in 2022.

-Wilson's blog, Being a DJ, ran from 2010-2020, his observations on various aspects of club culture becoming an online touchstone for dance music enthusiasts.
+Wilson's blog, Being a DJ, ran from 2010 to 2020, his observations on various aspects of club culture becoming an online touchstone for dance music enthusiasts.
 Wilson has also been interviewed for a number of books, TV and film projects focusing on the history of club culture.

 Musical output

 Credit to the Edit Volume 2 in 2009 was accompanied by tour dates in the UK, Europe, Japan, Australia and the US, the series returning with Vol 3 in 2018.
 Wilson was also active with various remix and re-edit releases, both on his own and in collaboration with Derek Kaye, Peza, Henry Greenwood and Ché Wilson.
 His remix credits including Roxy Music, Groove Armada, Grace Jones, Gilberto Gil, Confidence Man and Gabriels.

 Wilson has produced a series of documentative podcasts, Time Capsule, Random Influences and Early 80s Floorfillers, as well as the long-running blog series, Living to Music, where people were encouraged to listen to a monthly album selection in their home environment.
 This served to influence other related listening events, including Colleen Murphy's Classic Album Sundays audiophile sessions.
-In 2022 he launched his Early-‘80s Mixtape series on Worldwide FM.
+In 2022 he launched his Early-'80s Mixtape series on Worldwide FM.

 Commencing in 2009, Wilson has built a considerable following on SoundCloud with regular uploads of DJ mixes, mainly live recordings, with further uploads to Mixcloud.